hyperspy/hyperspy/doc/user_guide/eels.rst

 Fine structure analysis
 """""""""""""""""""""""

-Fine structure analysis consists of measuring different features of the fine structure (e.g., peak position, area, ...) that can be related to the ionized atom environment.
+Fine structure analysis consists on measuring different features of the fine structure (e.g., peak position, area, ...).
+Often, these features can be related to the ionized atom environment.
+For this purpose, we need to replace the spline function, that we have used so far to fit the fine structure, with other functions that accurately model the features that we want to measure.

-To perform fine structure analysis, we can use any HyperSpy :py:class:`~.component.Component` to fit the fine structure.
-To continue the example above, let's model the first two peaks of the Boron-K edge fine structure using two Gaussian functions:
+As an example, lets model the first two peaks of the Boron-K edge fine structure using two Gaussian functions instead of the spline function:

 .. code-block:: python